scholarslab/demos/About.md

 <br/>
 ## How to Cite

 This project is the product of intense and ongoing collaboration.
-If your style guide prefers a single bibliography entry for this resource, we recommend that:
+If your style guide prefers a single bibliography entry for this resource, we recommend:

 <p><em>Unclosure: An Act for the Encouragement of Learning</em>, version 1.0.
 Praxis Program,  University of Virginia Library, Scholars’ Lab https://unclosure.scholarslab.org. <script>
 var today = new Date();